 Deadly Effects of Asbestos Still Haunt Libby

-Although much of the asbestos is now gone, the toxic effects of the mineral will be felt for decades in Libby and surrounding areas.
+Although much of the asbestos material is now gone, the toxic effects of the mineral will be felt for decades in Libby and surrounding areas.

 Asbestos-related diseases such as mesothelioma can take 20 to 50 years to develop after initial exposure.

 This long latency period is the reason why Lincoln County is home to the highest asbestos-related mortality rate in the nation.